comments: true

 When we return parameters in a function or a method, we can attach names to these parameters and use them as regular variables.
 When a result parameter is named, it’s initialized to its zero value when the function/method begins.
 With named result parameters, we can also call a naked return statement (without arguments).
 In that case, the current values of the result parameters are used as the returned values.

-Here’s an example that uses a named result parameter b:
+Here’s an example that uses a named result parameter b

-In this example, we attach a name to the result parameter: b.
-When we call return without arguments, it returns the current value of b.
+.
+When we call return without arguments, it returns the current value of b

 In some cases, named result parameters can also increase readability: for example, if two parameters have the same type.
 In other cases, they can also be used for convenience.
 Therefore, we should use named result parameters sparingly when there’s a clear benefit.